 A non-PCP/non-AP STA may switch to Doze state if it does not receive a Grant frame from the PCP/AP within dot11MinPPDuration from the start of the scheduled SP for which the source AID and destination AID are set to the broadcast AID.

 To commence the GP, the PCP/AP shall transmit one or more Grant frames to notify the source DBand STA and destination DBand STA about a dynamically allocated service period.
 The PCP/AP should transmit the last Grant frame within a GP to the source of the dynamically allocated SP if the source of the dynamically allocated SP is not the PCP/AP.
 In each transmitted Grant frame, the PCP/AP shall set the Duration field within the Grant frame to a time that does not overlap in time with another SP which has either the source AID or destination AID different than the broadcast AID.
-In addition, the source AID and destination AID fields shall respectively be set to the source and destination of the dynamically allocated SP, the AllocationType field set to indicate SP or CBAP, and the Allocation Duration field set to a value that is not greater than the result of the subtraction of the duration of all remaining Grant frame transmissions, if any, plus all appropriate IFSs (9.3.2.4 IFS) from the value of the Duration field.
+In addition, the source AID and destination AID fields shall respectively be set to the source and destination of the dynamically allocated SP, the AllocationType field set to indicate the channel access mechanism during the allocation, and the Allocation Duration field set to a value that is not greater than the result of the subtraction of the duration of all remaining Grant frame transmissions, if any, plus all appropriate IFSs (9.3.2.4 IFS) from the value of the Duration field.
 An allocation that is indicated in this manner begins at the time that is equal to the PHY-TXEND.indication of the Grant frame plus the value from the Duration field of the Grant frame minus the value of the Allocation Duration field of the Grant frame, and continues for the time indicated in the Allocation Duration field of the Grant frame.

-The Allocation info field within each Grant frame transmitted as part of the same GP shall be the same.
+The Dynamic Allocation Info fields within Grant frames transmitted as part of the same GP shall be the same.

-NOTE – Since the Allocation Info fields in all Grant frames are the same, the PCP/AP can allocate only one SP or CBAP per GP.
+NOTE – This means the PCP/AP can create only one allocation per GP.

 Dynamic truncation of service period

-A STA truncates an SP to release the remaining time in the current SP.
-The STA can use the DBandCF-End frame to truncate the SP at the peer STA, to reset NAV in third party STAs and to return to the PCP/AP the time left in the SP, thus allowing the PCP/AP to grant any portion of the released time as part of an SP to any other STA or to allocate any portion of it as CBAP.
-The STA can use the Grant frame to release any part of the time left in the SP as CBAP.
+An STA truncates an SP to release the remaining time in the SP.
+The STA can use the DBandCF-End frame to truncate the SP at the peer STA, to reset NAV in third party STAs and to return to the PCP/AP the time left in the SP, thus allowing the PCP/AP to grant any portion of the released time as part of an SP to any other STA or to allocate any portion of it as a CBAP.
+The STA can use the Grant frame to release any part of the time left in the SP as a CBAP.